rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## 3) Connect to the Printer

 The script in STEP 2 executes the `searchPrinters` `callback` function to create a unique `printerID` property for each printer found.
 This ID will be used to establish a connection with the desired printer.
-After the last printer is found, an additional callback will contain no `printerID`, signaling the end of search and that it's safe to connect to a printer.
+After the last printer is found, an additional `callback` will contain no `printerID`, signaling the end of search and that it's safe to connect to a printer.

 NOTE: This `printerID` is a unique identifier that is tracked by the RhoMobile framework.
-It has no relation to ID numbers that a printer manufacturer might have assigned.
+It has no relation to ID numbers that a printer manufacturer might be using.

-Now that we've found the printers using the `searchPrinters` method, we should have a `printerID` in our `printers array variable`.
-We create an instance of Printer class by calling the [getPrinterByID](../api//printingzebra#mgetPrinterByIDSTATIC) method and pass in a string that is the printerID that was returned in the `searchPrinters` call.
+At this time there should be one or more `printerID` values in the `printers` array variable.
+To access one, create an instance of the Printer class by calling the [getPrinterByID](../api//printingzebra#mgetPrinterByIDSTATIC) method and passing a `printerID` as a string to the vairable `myPrinter` as below.

+Sample JavaScript code:
 	:::javascript
 	// Ex: printers[0] = 'ZEBRA_PRINTER_1'
 	var myPrinter = Rho.Printer.getPrinterByID(printers[0]);